DouweHorsthuis/EEG-quality-analysis/README.md

 While the idea is that there is very few manual (and potential subjective) input, you will need to set some parameters.

-**Updating variables inside matlab**
+**Updating variables inside MATLAB**
-Line 10 to 42 all relate to information matlab wants from you.
+Line 10 to 42 all relate to information MATLAB wants from you.
 The first part you should set only 1 time and should be the same for each participant you run for that paradigm.